dcathcart/dx-cop/README.md

 ## Configuration

 An optional `.dxcoprc` configuration file, in JSON format, can be used to enable/disable individual rulesets.
-Create in the base folder of your Salesforce project, with the following format:
+Create this file in the base folder of your Salesforce project, with the following format:

 ```
 {
     "ruleSets": {
+        "adminProfile": { "enabled": false },
         "emailToCaseSettings": { "enabled": true },
         "lightningWebComponents": { "enabled": true },
         "recordTypePicklists": { "enabled": true },